Sentiment and the Writing of History

 5. a thought influenced by or proceeding from feeling or emotion.

-I had the misfortune of discussing Michael Hicks’ book Edward V: a Prince in the Tower with a Ricardian.
-She was ranting and raving over Hicks’ following statement:
+I discussed Michael Hicks’ book Edward V: a Prince in the Tower with a Ricardian who took exception to Hicks’ following statement:

 "If Edward V suffered for what he was, his cruel fate brought him all the vengeance on earth that anyone could desire -- and perhaps also hereafter.
 Surely the terrified boy besought God both for mercy during his life and salvation after his death.
 The former was denied; the latter was a matter of faith that not everybody can share...
 Nothing has been passed down against his character.
 Our sole witnesses report a youth of high promise well-suited to fulfill his predestined role.
 He was the hope of his parents, his dynasty, and his nation..."